-Thanks to CRM’s dedication to strengthening the relationship between a business and its customers, there are many benefits that come along with using this software.
+Thanks to Customer Relationship Management’s dedication to strengthening the relationship between a business and its customers, there are many benefits that come along with using this software.

 With CRM, your sales team has immediate access to the information they need at exactly the time they need it, no matter where they are.
 Even the most disorganized salespeople can stay prepared, orderly and on top of their game.

-One of the most obvious benefits of CRM is seeing an direct improvement in the way your business provides support and assistance to your customers.
+One of the most obvious benefits of CRM is seeing a direct improvement in the way your business provides support and assistance to your customers.